grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - Ingester connects to Kafka brokers and reads records from it.
+Records contain write requests committed by distributors.
 - When ingester fails to read more records from Kafka due to error, ingester logs such error.
 - This can be normal if Kafka brokers are restarting, however if read errors continue for some time, alert is raised.